nikp123/xava/README.md

 ### From portaudio (easy)

-First make sure you have portaudio dev files and that gava was built with portaudio support (it should have done so automatically if it found the dev files).
+First make sure you have portaudio dev files and that xava was built with portaudio support (it should have done so automatically if it found the dev files).

 Since portaudio combines the functionality of all audio systems, it should work "out of the box".